Tom Lawrenson Prize

 Swiss Ambassador Prizes

 The prizes, established in 1987, and donated by the Arts Council in Switzerland, consist of books written by Swiss authors in French, German and Italian.
-The prizes are awarded to the most deserving students in each of the three languages in the Department of European Languages and Cultures, at either Part I or Part II.
+The prizes are awarded to the most deserving students in each of the three languages in the Department of Languages and Cultures, at either Part I or Part II.

 Francesca Gibson Memorial Fund Award

-With the help of many generous supporters, the Department of European Languages and Cultures has been able to set up a fund to commemorate Francesca Gibson (1960-1999), who taught in the Italian Section.
+With the help of many generous supporters, the Department of Languages and Cultures has been able to set up a fund to commemorate Francesca Gibson (1960-1999), who taught in the Italian Section.
 The fund enables us to award monetary prizes in acknowledgment of student performance as follows:

 - £20 to the student intending to continue with ITAL200i/201i who obtains the highest mark in the ITAL100 Summer written examination.